lorenasg1/ignite-rentalx/README.md

 ## How to use
 1. Clone the project and install the dependencies with `npm` or `yarn`
+2. Setup your docker environment and run `docker-compose up`
-2. Setup a postgres database and the ormconfig file
+3. Setup a postgres database and the ormconfig file
-3. Run `typeorm migration:run` to execute the migrations
+4. Run `typeorm migration:run` to execute the migrations
-4. Run `yarn dev` to start the delopment server
+5. Run `yarn dev` to start the delopment server

 ## License
 This project is under [MIT License](https://github.com/lorenasg1/ignite-rentx/blob/main/LICENSE).